rhk7913/VPNproject/index.md

 # Create a droplet on Digital Ocean (DO)

-A droplet is a virtual machine (VM) that runs on top of virtualized hardware.
+A Digital Ocean droplet is a virtual machine (VM) that is ran on top of virtualized hardware.

-Use the following link to make a DO account: [https://m.do.co/c/4d7f4ff9cfe4 ](url)
+Go to the following link to make a DO account: [https://m.do.co/c/4d7f4ff9cfe4 ](url)

-**Note:** You will need to enter a credit card for verification, however you do have a 60-day trial so you won't be charged.
+**Note:** You will need to enter a credit card to verify your account, however you won't be charged.

 Enter the Control Panel and locate Droplets under the Manage label.